northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-4-Regulatory-Compliance.md

 3. On the **Industry & regulatory standards** section, notice the out of the box standards.
 Click on **Add more standards**.
 4. On the **Add regulatory compliance standards**, locate the **Azure CIS 1.4.0** standard and select **Add**.
 ![Regulatory compliance assessment and standards](../Images/module4_addingnewstandards_addAzCIS_yl.png?raw=true)
-5. Click **Assign the Policy**.
-For scope, select azure subscription 1, and leave all other options as default.
+5. For scope, select azure subscription 1, and leave all other options as default.
 6. Click **Review + create** and then **Create**.
 ![Add CIS 1.1.0 (New) Standard](../Images/asc-azure-cis-new-standard.gif?raw=true)